Computing Funnels Using Numerical Optimization Based Falsifiers: Computational Experiments

-\endgroup for $m = 1$ and the trajectory from Figure~\ref{trajb}.
+Let us consider a~twelve dimensional problem.
+We assume the~quadcopter model (2.30) -- (2.35) in~\cite{garcia2013modeling} for unit mass and the obstacle avoidance manoeuvre from Figure~\ref{trajb} computed using CasADi.
 We again constructed an LQR tracking controller for the interpolated discrete trajectory (piecewise cubic in states and piecewise linear in control) by solving the Riccati equation for $Q = 10I$ and $R = I$ with final value of a cost-to-go matrix $S(T) = Q$ using the RKF45 integrator with a maximum step $0.001$ and again used cubic interpolation, and hence we obtained matrices $S(t)$ for $t\in [0, T]$.
-We set $\mathcal{G} = \{x\in\mathbb{R}^2 \mid (x-\tilde{x}(T))^T(x-\tilde{x}(T)) \leq 0.1\}$ as our target set.
+We set $\mathcal{G} = \{x\in\mathbb{R}^{12} \mid (x-\tilde{x}(T))^T(x-\tilde{x}(T)) \leq 0.1\}$ as our target set.